 Another "Explorer", Egil Lorntzsen, commenced exploration in the Highland Valley in 1954 and because of his perseverance in prospecting and exploration, "discovered" the Lornex porphyry copper deposit.
-Lornex was brought into production by Rio Algom Mines in 1972 and at that time was the largest base metal mining operation in Canada, as well as the most modern and efficient.
+Rio Algom Mines brought Lornex into production in 1972 and at that time was the largest base metal mining operation in Canada, as well as the most modern and efficient.

 Additional significant porphyry deposits were discovered and put into production.
 These productive deposits included the Highmont, which mill was the fourth such mill in the Highland Valley, and the Valley Copper deposit, the largest deposit of the Highland Valley.
-The Highland Valley had now become one of the world's largest and most prolific copper - "moly" producing areas in the world.
+The Highland Valley had now become one of the world's largest and most prolific copper-"moly" producing areas in the world.